Skip to main content

 Each person that uses GitHub always signs into a personal account, and multiple personal accounts can collaborate on shared projects by joining the same organization account.
 A subset of these personal accounts can be given the role of organization owner, which allows those people to granularly manage access to the organization's resources using sophisticated security and administrative features.
 For more information about account types, see "Types of GitHub accounts."

-You can invite an unlimited number of people to join your organization, then give these organization members a variety of roles that grant different levels of access to the organization and its data.
+You can invite people to join your organization, then give these organization members a variety of roles that grant different levels of access to the organization and its data.
 For more information, see "Roles in an organization."
+If an organization exceeds 100,000 members, some UI experiences and API functionality may be degraded.

 In addition to managing access to the organization itself, you can separately manage access to your organization's repositories, projects, and apps.
-For more information, see "Repository roles for an organization", "Project (classic) permissions for an organization", and "Managing programmatic access to your organization."
+For more information, see "Repository roles for an organization", and "Managing programmatic access to your organization."

 To simplify access management and enhance collaboration, you can create nested teams that reflect your group's structure, with cascading access permissions and mentions.
 For more information, see "About teams."